I‘ve heard the term “functional fitness” way too much over the last week. I’ve heard it so much, I forgot what it means.

 Functional Shoulder Shrug (legit)

-Just because an exercise is functional for an athlete at one instance, doesn’t mean it will be functional during another instance for the same athlete; therefore,
+Just because an exercise is functional for an athlete in one instance doesn’t mean it will be functional during another instance for the same athlete.
+Therefore …

 Just because gross movement patterns appear similar doesn’t mean the muscles are recruited the exact same way every time the movement is performed.
 Maybe instead of exercises, we should focus on the motor responses associated with the motor skill we want to develop.

-So any form or training that increases functionality or sport-specific performance should be considered functional, right?
-This would then imply that any non-functional exercise would have little influence in sport performance.
+So any form of training that increases functionality or sport-specific performance should be considered functional, right?
+This would then imply that any nonfunctional exercise would have little influence in sport performance.

-So I guess body building is useless for hockey…but what if the rookie forward needed to put on 20-lbs so he could hold his own on the ice?
-Does it make it functional in that situation?
-But I thought body building wasn’t functional?
-But does it improve his performance and presence on the ice?
+So I guess bodybuilding is useless for hockey.
+But what if the rookie forward needed to put on 20 pounds so he could hold his own on the ice?
+Is bodybuilding functional in that context?
+Does it improve his performance and presence on the ice?
 Probably.
-So I guess it’s safe to say body building can be considered functional training in that context?

-Back to the topic at hand: I heard the phrases functional exercise, functional training and functional fitness way too much this weekend.
-So a thruster (front squat to overhead press) is functional?
-For who??
-It’s functional for the Crossfitter who has to bang out reps when doing Fran but what about for a bowler?
+What about CrossFit?
+Is a thruster (front squat to overhead press) functional?
+For whom?
+It’s functional for the CrossFitter who has to bang out reps when doing Fran, but what about for a bowler?
 Or a swimmer?
-But it’s a multi-joint exercise, so it’s functional right?

-The problem here is the fitness industry is not black and white.
-Why do we have to classify exercises as functional and non functional anyway?
+Why do we have to classify exercises as functional or nonfunctional anyway?